hugovandepol/coordinate-picker/readme.md

 on document ready.

 By default, multiple markers can be placed on the map, by just clicking the map.
 To delete a marker, simply click it while holding down "d" on your keyboard.
-It is possible to configure another button for this too, see below.
+It is possible to configure another button for the delete action, see below.

-Next you should write some code that catches the events fired by the coordinate picker, to update a hidden form field for example where you store the marker info.
+Next you should write some code that catches the events fired by the coordinate picker, to update for example a hidden form field where you store the marker info.

 See below for which events are fired.

 ## Standard configuration and options ##
 By default, the following options are set: